chf-NewStart/Facial-Analysis-on-Oval-Office/README.md

-# AI Emotion Recognition: Facial Expression Analysis of World Leaders
+# AI Emotion Recognition: Facial Expression Analysis of World Leaders (and can be used on any other videos as well!)

 ![Emotion Analysis](https://img.shields.io/badge/AI-Emotion%20Analysis-blue)
 ![Python](https://img.shields.io/badge/Python-3.7%2B-green)